scheidelg/deskbackup/pages/blog.md

 2020.03.23 13:34 ET
 ```

-Then I decided that it would be nice if the timestamp were formatted in italics, slightly smaller text, and under a `<hr>` tag.
+Then I decided that it would be nice if the timestamp were formatted in italics, slightly smaller text, and under an `<hr>` tag.
 So I updated the CSS file to include some formatting specifically for this:

 ```CSS
 /*